openhab/openhab-alexa/USAGE.md

         * defaults to [OFF=off, HEAT=heat, COOL=cool, ECO=eco, AUTO=auto] if omitted
       * supportedModes=`<values>`
         * defaults to, depending on the parameters provided, either user-based, preset-based or default item type-based mapping.
+    * Default category: THERMOSTAT
   * `TemperatureSensor.temperature`
     * Items that represent the current temperature, value may be in Celsius or Fahrenheit depending on how the item is configured (e.g., scale=Fahrenheit).
 If omitted, the scale will be determined based on: (1) unit of measurement unit if Number:Temperature item type; (2) your openHAB server regional measurement system or region settings (US=Fahrenheit; SI=Celsius); (3) defaults to Celsius.
     * Supported item type:
       * Number(:Temperature)
-    * Default category: TEMPERATURE_SENSOR
-    * Supports additional properties:
+    * Supported metadata parameters:
       * scale=`<scale>`
         * Celsius
         * Fahrenheit
         * Kelvin
+    * Default category: TEMPERATURE_SENSOR
   * `LockController.lockState`
     * Items that represent the state of a lock (ON lock, OFF unlock).
 When associated to an [item sensor](#item-sensor), the state of that item will be returned instead of the original actionable item.
 Additionally, when linking to such item, multiple properties to one state can be mapped with column delimiter (e.g. for a Z-Wave lock: [LOCKED="1:3",UNLOCKED="2:4",JAMMED=11]).
     * Supported item type: